daviddupuis/jeffskinnerbox.github.io/content/articles/howto-linux-maintenance-and-filesystem-hygiene.md

 have it check drives, and email you when there are issues.
 See the Sources below to figure out what needs to be done to setup the `smartd` demon.

+#### Filesystem Checks and Repair
+The Linux filesystem can be damaged under various circumstances, e.g., system crash, power loss, disconnected disk, accidentally overwritten i-node, etc.
+Thus it is a good idea to check the integrity of the filesystem regularly to minimize the risk of filesystem corruption.
+You can check out the article "[How to set up automatic filesystem checks and repair on Linux][10]" but to do force a one-time filesystem check on the next reboot, do the following

+    sudo touch /forcefsck

+Once you create an empty file named `forcefsck` in the root directory, it will force filesystem check the next time you boot up.
+After successful booting, `/forcefsck` will automatically be removed.

+An alternative is to shut down the system with the `-F` option like this:

+    sudo shutdown -r -F now

+**NOTE:** A filesystem check can run for many minutes, if not hours, depending on the size of the filesystem.

 ## Clean-Up
 Linux will leave some clutter around in the filesystem.
 While generally not a problem, it can eat-up disk space,